 Whether Baby is due months from now or in a matter of days, it’s important for expectant Mamas to round up their support network ahead of time.
 New babies mean huge changes for new parents, and helping hands are invaluable while Mama’s energy is focused on the new arrival.
 If you’re a Mama-to-be, let your friends and family know how they can help you post-delivery by sharing this article—trust us, when yummy snacks show up on your doorstep, you’ll be glad you did!

 Between fatigue, physical discomfort, and hypersensitivity to Baby’s every need, new Mamas may have a hard time giving their full attention to guests.
 Long visits can feel taxing (even overwhelming), and the last thing friends and family want is for the new Mama to feel exhausted by the time their house-call is over.
 Make sure you arrange the date and time in advance, and be conscious of Mama’s energy level throughout your stay.
-A good rule of thumb is to keep visits under 30 minutes (that is unless you plan to help with house duties!), so keep your eye on the clock or set a timer on your phone.
+A good rule is to keep visits under 30 minutes (that is unless you plan to help with house duties!), so keep your eye on the clock or set a timer on your phone.
 If Mama excuses herself in order to feed the baby, that’s your cue to leave—this way other members of the household are free to see to her needs.
 Remember, the first six weeks after baby arrives are a huge adjustment for Moms, so don’t worry if things don’t feel the same as they used to; give her a couple of months to find her footing as a new parent and you’ll pick up right where you left off!

 Postpartum Care Package